jareddantis/isp-logger/README.md

 This is a web-based application for monitoring and logging ISP data to a database.
 It is meant for use in multi-WAN environments, where the current ISP might change depending on factors such as load balancing or failover configurations, and is useful for monitoring outages.

-# Structure
+## Structure

 The application is divided into two parts:

 - `query_isp.py`, a Python script that queries the current ISP from [ipinfo.io](https://ipinfo.io) and logs the result to an SQLite3 database called `isp.db`.
 - `dashboard.py`, a Python script that instantiates a Flask server for querying the current ISP and displaying historical data in a browser.

-`query_isp.py` is meant to be run periodically, and `dashboard.py` is meant to be run as a daemon/always-on process.
+Both parts are meant to be run as daemon/always-on processes.

-# Requirements
+## Requirements

 This application was wrote for Python 3.9.2, as this is the version that ships with Raspbian OS Bullseye at the time of writing, but it should work with any Python 3.9+ version.